While there aren’t any casinos directly in Little Rock, there are two within 60 miles of downtown.

 These are new, spacious resorts too.
 One was completed in the fall of 2020, while the other (Oaklawn) finished a $100 million dollar expansion in the spring of 2021.

 There currently are only three legal casinos in the state of Arkansas.
 Two of these are privately-owned, and the third is an Indian casino in Pine Bluff.

-Of Arkansas’s three casinos, one is part of a horse racing track, and one is part of a greyhound racing facility.
+Of Arkansas’s three casinos, one is part of a horse racing track in Hot Springs, and one is near Memphis.
 The third, in Pine Bluff is a newly-opened Native American casino/hotel.